taw00/writing-resources/Documents/wild-world-of-fonts.md

 Fonts that are literally _sans_ serif.
 They don't have extra decorators at the end of the stokes that define them.
 They can, TeX Gyre Schola (Century Schoolbook-like) be, similarly to serif fonts, proportional or monospace.

-> **Sans-serif fonts are best used for headers or blocks of specialized text meant to be differentiated for some reason from the rest of the text.**
+> Sans-serif fonts are best used for headers or blocks of specialized text meant to be differentiated for some reason from the rest of the text.

-_Proportional Sans-Serif fonts:_
+_**Proportional Sans-Serif fonts:**_
-* Utilitarian (Arial): Liberation Sans, Nimbus Sans, Noto Sans
+* Utilitarian (Arial):
+  Liberation Sans, Nimbus Sans, Noto Sans
-* Nuanced (Calibri): Carlito, _Overpass_, Montserrat, Fira Sans Light, Fira Sans Book, TeX Gyre Heros (Helvetica-like)
+* Nuanced (Calibri):
+  Carlito, _Overpass_, Montserrat, Fira Sans Light, Fira Sans Book, TeX Gyre Heros (Helvetica-like)
+* Specialized:
-* Specialized: _Averia Sans Libre_, TeX Gyre Adventor (Avant Garde Gothic-like), Tiresias (for the visually impaired), Andika (for beginning readers)
+  _Averia Sans Libre_, TeX Gyre Adventor (Avant Garde Gothic-like), Tiresias (for the visually impaired), Andika (for beginning readers)

+_**Monospace Sans-Serif fonts:**_
-_Monospace Sans-Serif fonts:_ Comfortaa, Overpass Mono, Roboto (11pt), Droid Sans Mono, Fira Mono
+* Comfortaa, Overpass Mono, Roboto (11pt), Droid Sans Mono, Fira Mono

 #### Cursive and Other

-**Cursive.** There's a whole group of fonts that mimic hand-printed text, scripted text, and calligraphy.
+Cursive.
+There's a whole group of fonts that mimic hand-printed text, scripted text, and calligraphy.
 These fall into what some call the "cursive" font grouping.
 It's a terrible category name, but it hints at what may be included.

-Examples: TeX Gyre Choral (Zapf Chancery-like), Architects Daughter, Steve Hand, SMonohand, Grand Hotel, Serafettin Cartoon, Isabella, Chilanka
+_**Cursive examples:**_ TeX Gyre Choral (Zapf Chancery-like), Architects Daughter, Steve Hand, SMonohand, Grand Hotel, Serafettin Cartoon, Isabella, Chilanka

-**Other.** There a lot of subcategories that I am not going to spell out, but for now we'll call them "other."
+Other character fonts.
+There a lot of subcategories that I am not going to spell out, but for now we'll call them "other."
 Art decco, block-characters .&nbsp;.&nbsp;. all those characters that are text but very specialized and not organic (hand-written).

-Examples: Cormorant Unicase, Comorant SC, and more.
+_**Other character fonts examples:**_ Cormorant Unicase, Comorant SC, and more.

-**Symbols.** Emoji.
+Symbols: Glyphs and images that aren't letters.
+Emoji.
 Dingbats.
 And more.
-I'll let you find these on your own. :) Glyphs and images that aren't letters.
+Useful for [separators and flourishes between scenes and things](https://www.thebookdesigner.com/2010/06/book-design-8-solutions-to-the-text-break-dilemma/) in stories and books.
+I'll let you find these on your own. :)

 ## Whew!